analogy-angle/analogy-angle.github.io/README.md

 ## Topics
 We invite contributions ranging from cognitive modeling and algorithms and methods to new tasks and new applications of analogy.
 Contributions that take an **interdisciplinary** perspective are particularly encouraged.
-We welcome novel short, long, and review contributions.
-We also welcome already accepted relevant papers at top-tier venues over the past year, which will be presented as posters at this workshop.
 Topics include (but are not limited to) the following:

 * **Cognitive modeling**